orbuluh/frontend/notes/next_js_doc.md

 npm run dev
 ```

-- Overall, React is relatively unopinionated about how you build and structure your applications - there are multiple ways to build applications with React.Next.js provides a framework to structure your application, and optimizations that help make both the development process and final application faster.
+- Overall, React is relatively unopinionated about how you build and structure your applications - there are multiple ways to build applications with React.
+- Next.js provides a framework to structure your application, and optimizations that help make both the development process and final application faster.

 ## Next.js features